-The Board operates in accordance with the broad principles set out in its charter, available at the Company's website.
-The charter includes details on the Board's composition, responsibilities, performance review and evaluation procedures, ethical standards, and required communications with shareholders.
+The board operates in accordance with the broad principles set out in its charter, available at the company's website.
+The charter includes details on the board's composition, responsibilities, performance review and evaluation procedures, ethical standards, and required communications with shareholders.

-Responsibility for the Group's corporate governance rests with the Board.
-The Board's guiding principle in meeting this responsibility is to act honestly, conscientiously and fairly, in accordance with the law, in the interests of the Company's shareholders (with a view to building sustainable value for them) and those of employees and other stakeholders.
+Responsibility for the Group's corporate governance rests with the board.
+The board's guiding principle in meeting this responsibility is to act honestly, conscientiously and fairly, in accordance with the law, in the interests of the Company's shareholders (with a view to building sustainable value for them) and those of employees and other stakeholders.

-The Board's broad function is to:
+The board's broad function is to:

-- a) chart strategy and set financial budgets for the Company; - b) monitor the implementation and execution of strategy and performance against financial budgets; and - c) appoint and oversee the performance of executive management and generally to take and fulfil an effective leadership role in relation to the Company.
+- (a) chart strategy and set financial budgets for the Company; - (b) monitor the implementation and execution of strategy and performance against financial budgets; and - (c) appoint and oversee the performance of executive management and generally to take and fulfil an effective leadership role in relation to the Company.

-Power and authority in certain areas is specifically reserved to the Board, consistent with its function as outlined above.
+Power and authority in certain areas is specifically reserved to the board, consistent with its function as outlined above.
 These areas include:

-- d) composition of the Board itself including the appointment and removal of directors: - e) oversight of the Group, including its control and accountability system: - f) appointment and removal of senior management and the company secretary; - g) reviewing and overseeing systems of risk management and internal compliance and control, codes of ethics and conduct, and legal and statutory compliance; - monitoring senior management's performance and implementation of strategy; - i) approving and monitoring financial and other reporting; and - i) monitoring the operation of committees.
+- (a) composition of the board itself including the appointment and removal of directors; - (b) oversight of the Group, including its control and accountability system; - (c) appointment and removal of senior management and the company secretary; - (d) reviewing and overseeing systems of risk management and internal compliance and control, codes of ethics and conduct, and legal and statutory compliance; - (e) monitoring senior management's performance and implementation of strategy; and - (f) approving and monitoring financial and other reporting; and - (g) monitoring the operation of committees.

-The Board held 12 board meetings during the year.
-The number of meetings of the Company's board of directors and of each board committee held during the year ended 30 June 2015, and the number of meetings attended by each director is disclosed in the Directors' Report on page 30.
+The board held 12 board meetings during the year.
+The number of meetings of the Company's board of directors and of each board committee held during the year ended 30 June 2015, and the number of meetings attended by each director is disclosed in the Directors' Report on page 16.